 But I found my laughter again when I pressed play on my VHS tape of The Brady Girls Get Married.
 It went further than offering me an escape from the pain; it provided true comfort.
 The idealism and joy in that movie infused those days with a kind of hope that I needed.

 After months of hoping for a miracle, my dad committed suicide on the first day of my summer break.
 Fourth grade had ended, and so had life as I knew it.
-It seemed that the only constant I had left was my love for the Bradys.

-There were some movies that brought up such difficult memories and feelings for me, I couldn’t watch them again after my dad died.
+After my father’s passing, there were some movies that brought up such difficult memories and feelings for me, I couldn’t watch them again after my dad died.
 But I could always turn to The Brady Girls Get Married or a Brady Bunch rerun for an instant dose of happiness.